Did You Live or Work Near Camp Lejeune Between 1953 and 1987? Get Help Filing a Camp Lejeune Lawsuit from a Veteran Law Firm.

 Source of Water Contamination at Camp Lejeune

-Primarily Camp Lejeune water contamination resulted from contaminants at Tarawa Terrace and Hadnot Point.
-Dangerous contaminants mostly didn’t affect the Holcomb Boulevard supply except for when it received transfers from Hadnot Point between 1972-1985.
+Camp Lejeune water contamination primarily resulted from contaminants at Tarawa Terrace and Hadnot Point.
+Dangerous contaminants mostly didn’t affect the Holcomb Boulevard supply except for when it received transfers from Hadnot Point between 1972 and 1985.

 Similarly, TCE, PCE and refined petroleum products such as benzene, toluene, ethylbenzene and xylenes contaminated the Hadnot groundwater supply.
 The source of Hadnot Point groundwater contamination was largely underground storage tank leaks, industrial area spills and water disposal sites.

 Side Effects of Contaminated Water Exposure

 Currently, legislation is making its way through Congress that will clear a path for Marine Corps members, civilian contractors and their families who lived, served, or worked at Camp Lejeune for more than 30 days to recover monetary damages for several illnesses and health conditions.

 Those diagnosed with one or more of the following may be able to pursue compensation: